IntelOS/bugs-features/readme.md

 ### How to use
 # Create a issue and select the type (bug/feature)
-# Fill in the specified infomation
-# tick the boxes
+# Fill in the specified infomation then tick the boxes